Remembering the BLACK PANTHER PARTY

 Lessons for today

-Revolutionaries draw different lessons.
-The rulers were not then and are not now invincible.
-The fact that the U.S. government relentlessly attacked the Panthers before they had a chance to steel the discipline of their rank and file only points to the need to build disciplined organizations of professional revolutionaries today in preparation for the battles to come.
+However, the rulers were not then and are not now invincible.
+The fact that the U.S. government relentlessly attacked the Panthers before they had a chance to steel the discipline of their rank & file only points to the need for a disciplined organization of professional revolutionaries today.

-Everything they did and the sacrifices they made will not be in vain.
-Eventually, those who aim, in the sincerest sense, for socialism, Black emancipation and the liberation of all oppressed people in the United States must embrace that history and strive to emulate their courage and revolutionary spirit.
+Everything they did and sacrificed will not be in vain.
+Eventually, those who aim in the sincerest sense, for socialism, Black emancipation and the liberation of all oppressed people in the United States must strive to embrace and emulate the revolutionary spirit of the Black Panther Party.

-Racist terror, degradation, and discrimination were the objective circumstances that compelled into existence the militant tradition of resistance in the African American masses.
+Racist terror, degradation, and discrimination were the objective circumstances that compelled into existence the militant traditions of resistance among the African American masses.
 Their steadfastness in many key moments in history proved exemplary to the U.S. working-class movement, and particularly to other oppressed nationalities.
 African American history is replete with displays of genuine solidarity with other liberation struggles.

 The Spanish-American War had a significant impact on African Americans, especially Black soldiers who were sent to wage colonial conquest on behalf of U.S. imperialism.
 Black troops resented their white officers using racial slurs against Filipino people, which were reminiscent of their own experience in the United States.
 Many Black soldiers defected to join the anti-colonial Filipino guerrilla army.
 The most notable of them was David Fagan, of the 24th Infantry Division.
 Fagan won the admiration and respect of the Filipino people and was made a commander in their guerrilla army.